 Overall Ranking – 4/5

 All in all, we enjoyed trying out Cretacolor Pastel Pencils.
 These pencils manage to combine the great color production of pastels but in a format that is much easier to control and maintain.
 The color output is great (which is to be expected with pastels).
-And the application methods and blending is very robust.
+And the application methods and blending are very robust.